altert/zoom-openseadragon/trunk/readme.txt

 You can see [live demo here](http://altert.net/demo/openseadragon-zoom)

-It follows New BSD license
+OpenSeadragon Zoom is released under the New BSD license

 == Installation ==
 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.